chhjel/HealthCheck/README.md

         //..

         // Properties CurrentRequestAccessRoles and CurrentRequestInformation
-        // are available to use here as well.
+        // are available to use here as well if needed.
     }
 }
 ```